From 6 April 2014 anybody who wishes to bring a claim in the Employment Tribunal will have to notify ACAS first.

 Where you suspect that a prospective Claimant will be willing to see a claim through, Early Conciliation may offer an opportunity to save you money, as a prospective Claimant may be more willing to settle to avoid incurring the costs of submitting their claim to the Employment Tribunal.

-If you need any assistance with any Employment Tribunal claims against your business or any other aspect of employment law do not hesitate to contact us on 01332 226149 for a free confidential chat.
+If you need any assistance with any Employment Tribunal claims against your business or any other aspect of employment law do not hesitate to contact our Employment & HR team on 01332 226149 for a free confidential chat.